Porcelain or

 Sugar "Cubes"

-Put everything in a jar with a tight lid and shake til water is evenly
+Put everything in a jar with a tight lid and shake til it's all evenly

 distributed.
-Put in bowl for easy access.
-Pack firmly into candy molds
+Pack the sugar firmly into candy molds

 of various shapes, some in "1-lump" size, and some in "2-lump" size.